 When people ask us "What is a monk", we often have to decide on the short, medium or long answer.

-MEDIUM: The life of a monk is concerned with the one thing necessary: quaerere Deum (to seek God).
+MEDIUM: ALL OF THE ABOVE... but we would also add: The life of a monk is concerned with the one thing necessary: quaerere Deum (to seek God).
 He lives in the Monastery, submits to the authority of the Abbot, and follows the Rule of our Holy Father Benedict.
 Monasticism is the most ancient manifestation of the religious state in the Church, which itself has always been held to be the highest and most privileged means to the universal end of the Christian religion.
 The monastic commits his or her entire life to Jesus Christ.

 Through the three vows of Obedience, Stability, and Conversatio Morum a monk pursues the perfect fulfillment of the Gospel precepts.
 He sacrifices the lesser goods of this world in order to make room for Christ above all and before all, who is Goodness Itself.
 The monk accepts Christ's words to the rich young man: "If you wish to be perfect, go and sell your possessions and give the money to the poor, and you will have treasure in heaven; then come, follow me."
 (Matthew 19.21).
 This Rule and monastic way of life flow from the ancient biblical model of radical Christian discipleship as found in Acts 2:42-47 and Acts 4:32-35.